ey92/notes/1101/1101vocab.md

 **language variation** - property of languages having different ways to express the same meanings in different contexts, according to factors such as geography, social class, gender, social class, etc.

-**writing** - physical representation of language other than speech; adds an extra step to communcation process
+**writing** - physical representation of language other than speech; adds an extra step to communication process

 **form** - the structure or shape of any particular linguistic item, from individual segments to strings of words